tjknoth/cse130-web/lectures/00-hello.md

     - used atomically (5 mins late = 1 late day)
 - Submission instructions in the assignment
 - Solve in **groups of two**
-    - we will randomly assign you a partner on Canvas
+    - we will randomly assign you a partner
     - your partner will be in the same or nearby time zone so you can do remote pair programming
     - if this absolutely doesn't work for you, let me know this week
     - submit assignments **individually**